ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_package_removal.rst

 ~~~~~~~

 #.
 The appearance that the collection is no longer maintained and might be removed from the Ansible package has to be announced both in The Bullhorn and in the collection's issue tracker.
 #.
-At least four weeks after the notice appeared in The Bullhorn and the collection's issue tracker, the Ansible Community Engineering Steering Committee (SC) must look at the collection and vote that it considers it unmaintained.
-The vote must be open for at least one week.
+At least four weeks after the notice appeared in The Bullhorn and the collection's issue tracker, a Committee member establishes a date (a week by default) in the community topic when the collection will be considered unmaintained and removal decision is made.

+  * The process gets suspended if the Committee members raise concerns within this time period and explicitly ask for the process suspension.
+  * When there are no more objections or a formal vote requested, the decision date gets prolonged for another week.
+  * Any Committee member can also request a formal vote on the topic.
 #.
-If the SC does not vote that the collection seems to be unmaintained, the process is stopped.
-The issue needs to be updated accordingly.
+If the process has not been suspended by the established date or a result of a requested formal vote has not been negative, the collection is considered unmaintained and removal decision is made.
+In this case, a Committee member declares the fact in the topic.
 #.
 If X.0.0 will be released next, set Y=X+1.
 If X.0.0 has already been released, but (X+1).0.0 has not yet been released, set Y=X+2.
 #. `Announce upcoming removal from Ansible Y <announce_removal_>`_.
 #. `Remove collection from Ansible Y <remove_collection_>`_.